 The British Museum ranks number 1 overall

 It’s no surprise that The British Museum ranks number one on our list.
-It received the highest number of visitors in 2013, and for good reason.
-In boasts one of the world’s best permanent collections, and its temporary exhibits prove so popular it’s sometimes difficult to book tickets.
+It received the highest number of visitors in 2019, with 6.24 million visitors, and for a good reason.
+In boasts, it is one of the world’s best permanent collections and its temporary exhibits prove so popular that it is sometimes difficult to book tickets.

-It also ranked highly across all of the metrics we took into account, with a YouTube channel chock full of videos of exciting new exhibits and behind the scenes footage garnering over 2 million views.
+It also ranked highly across all of the metrics we took into account.
+Their YouTube channel is chock full of videos of exciting new exhibits and behind the scenes footage, garnering over 2 million views.

-The Saatchi Gallery surprised us by ranking consistently higher than many larger London attractions.
-Not only are their Twitter and Facebook accounts well-managed, with a healthy number of followers and likes (1,140,000 followers and 1,221,273 likes respectively), they also have a huge number of Google+ followers (over 1.3 million).
+The Saatchi Gallery surprised us by ranking consistently higher on Facebook than many larger London attractions.
+Not only are their Twitter and Facebook accounts well-managed, with a healthy number of followers and likes (1,900,000 followers and 2,026,529 likes respectively), they also have a huge number of Google+ followers (over 1.3 million).

-The two Tates lead Twitter with 1,160,000 followers and it’s easy to see why.
+The Tate Modern leads Twitter with 4,800,000 followers and it’s easy to see why.
 Almost every tweet contains an image or a video, combined with a call to action to view more or to start a conversation.

 Props to The British Library for blowing the competition out of the water for having over 100,000 people talking about it on Facebook.
 It uses its vast archives about both UK and international history to grab the attention of scholars, tourists and locals.